JetBrains/kotlin-native/MULTIPLATFORM.md

  * `ios` - contains an iOS-specific code;
  * `android` - contains an Android-specific code.

+*TODO: link to the calculator project*

+### 1. Preparing a workspace

-Represent this structure as a directory tree.
+Represent the structure described above as a directory tree.
 Assume that our multiplatform library is intended to generate different greetings on different platform.
 Create the following directory structure:

     application/
     ├── androidApp/